Fraudulent Research is 'destroying Trust in Science' | 🔬 LatestLY

 "Historically, the scientific [publication] enterprise has been an engine for progress.
 It's given us vaccines, antibiotics, the internet, sterile surgery … everything that makes life comfortable for us now," said Richardson.

-But sham research is on the rise — as many as 1 in 7 research publications contain fake data, by some estimates.
-AI is also fueling this research misconduct.
+But sham research is on the rise — as many as one in seven research publications contain fake data, by some estimates.
+Artificial intelligence is also fueling this research misconduct.

 Fraudulent studies contain fabricated data, unverified results, plagiarized research or manipulated images.